-To enable physical layer interoperability, all aspects of these functions are governed by standards organizations.
+To enable physical layer interoperability, all aspects of these functions governed by standards organizations.

-Upper layer Protocol: – Protocols and operation of the upper OSI layers are totally performed in software.
-This software is designed by software engineers and computer scientists.
-IETF (Internet Engineering Task Force ) is an organization which defined the services and protocol for TCP/IP suit.
+Upper layer Protocol: – Protocols and operation of the upper OSI layers totally performed in software which designed by software engineers and computer scientists.
+IETF (Internet Engineering Task Force ) is an organization which defined the services and protocol for TCP/IP suite.